This is the Privacy Notice for Thomas Homes issued in accordance with the General Data Protection Regulation (GDPR).

 Changes to this privacy notice

+This Privacy Notice was issued May 2018.
 Any changes we may make to this Privacy Notice in the future will be posted on this website.
 Please check back frequently to see any updates or changes to this Privacy Notice.

 Your rights of access to your personal data